bdwilson/hubitat/Honeywell/README.md

 # Installation

-1) Install the 3 zone drivers and 1 Partition driver into Drivers Code (click on each, view raw file, copy and paste, save)
+1) Install the 3 zone drivers and 1 Partition driver into Drivers Code (click on each, view raw file, copy and paste, save into Hubitat web gui)
-2) Install the Honewell Security into the Apps section (click on each, view raw file, copy and paste, save)
+2) Install the Honewell Security into the Apps Code section (click on each, view raw file, copy and paste, save into Hubitat web gui)
 3) Go to Apps and + Add User App.
-4) Click on the App once it's installed to configure it
+4) Click on the App once it's installed to configure it.
 5) Copy data from your SmartThings installation.
 You can look in the config.json file for the password for your proxy and password for your panel.
 You will need the MAC address of the server that your Node Proxy device is